vitest-dev/vitest/docs/api/index.md

 - **Type:** `Promisify<Assertions>`

   `resolves` is intended to remove boilerplate when asserting asynchronous code.
-Use it to unwrap value from pending promise and assert its value with usual assertions.
-If promise rejects, the assertion will fail.
+Use it to unwrap value from the pending promise and assert its value with usual assertions.
+If the promise rejects, the assertion will fail.

-  It returns the same `Assertions` object, but all matchers are now return `Promise`, so you would need to `await` it.
+  It returns the same `Assertions` object, but all matchers now return `Promise`, so you would need to `await` it.
 Also works with `chai` assertions.

   For example, if you have a function, that makes an API call and returns some data, you may use this code to assert its return value: